Washington street lights & signals 311 requests

 How many street lights & signals 311 requests Washington residents file each month.

-How this category is extracted
+How this category is defined

 What counts as street lights & signals: Broken street lights, outages, damaged signs, and malfunctioning traffic signals or pedestrian crossings.